mimblewimble/grin/doc/pow/pow.md

 the algorithms and processes currently involved in Grin's Proof-of-Work system.
 We'll start with a general overview of cycles in a graph and the Cuckoo Cycle algorithm which forms the basis of Grin's proof-of-work.
-We'll then move on to Grin-specific details, which will outline the other systems that combine with Cuckoo Cycles to form the entirety of mining in Grin.
+We'll then move on to Grin-specific details, which will outline the other systems that combine with Cuckoo Cycle to form the entirety of mining in Grin.

 Please note that Grin is currently under active development, and any and all of this is subject to (and will) change before a general release.

-# Graphs and Cuckoo Cycles
+# Graphs and Cuckoo Cycle

 Grin's basic Proof-of-Work algorithm is called Cuckoo Cycle, which is specifically designed to be resistant to Bitcoin style hardware arms-races.
 It is primarily a memory bound algorithm,